Climber1705/connect4-minimax/README.md

 ## 🏗️ **How the Minimax Algorithm Works**
 - **Minimax Algorithm:** This is the core algorithm used for decision-making in two-player games.
 The algorithm explores all possible moves and recursively evaluates the best option for both players.
 One player aims to maximise their score, while the other seeks to minimise it.

-- **Alpha-Beta Pruning: Alpha-Beta pruning** is an optimisation technique used with **Minimax**.
+**Alpha-Beta Pruning** is an optimization technique used with **Minimax**.
 It reduces the number of nodes evaluated in the search tree by "pruning" branches that won't affect the final decision.

 - **Kernel Convolution:** To efficiently check for four in a row, the program applies a **convolutional kernel** over the board, which allows quick detection of four consecutive pieces in any direction (**horizontal**, **vertical**, or **diagonal**).